 Though Barbados has only produced one Championship Tour (CT) surfer, 2016 rookie Chelsea Tuach, the island is packed with talent waiting to make their jump into qualifying scenarios.
 But, they will have their work cut out for them with the caliber of surfers coming to their native island for the historic Barbados Surf Pro QS3,000 title.
-This will be the first-ever Qualifying Series (QS) on its shores and an extensive list of world-class talent will be vying for 3,000 points -- including former CT competitors Patrick Gudauskas, Aritz Aranburu, and Alex Ribeiro.
+This will be the first Qualifying Series (QS) on its shores since 2007 and an extensive list of world-class talent will be vying for 3,000 points -- including former CT competitors Patrick Gudauskas, Aritz Aranburu, and Alex Ribeiro.

 Cam Richards is all too familiar with Barbados, winning the Sprite Soup Bowl Pro Junior in 2015, but now has the pleasure of surfing on his forehand at Drill Hall Beach.
 The South Carolina-native ripped his way to two finals during the Australian leg at the start of the season which earned him a wildcard into the Australian Open -- and now has a chance to spoil more here with another wildcard selection.